Lecture 11

 Score Matching

-Previously in Lecture 10, the concept of score as the gradient of the log-likelihood was introduced.
+Previously, in Lecture 10, the concept of the score as the gradient of the log-likelihood was introduced.

 The score is defined as: